How to take on Moltres in Pokémon Go

 Aerodactyl

-Aerodactyl is a fossil Pokémon originally discovered in the Gen I Kanto region.
+Another excellent choice for this fight, Aerodactyl is a fossil Pokémon originally discovered in the Gen I Kanto region.
 Having been in the game since the start and featured in a number of events, most players have plenty of this prehistoric Rock and Flying type.
-Aerodactyl takes half damage from Flying and Fire type attacks, but double damage from Rock type attacks.
+As a Flying and Rock type, Aerodactyl takes reduced damage from Flying and Fire type attacks, but super effective damage from Rock type attacks.
 If you're bringing Aerodactyl to this Raid, you'll want it to know Rock Throw and Rock Slide.

 Omastar

-Another fossil Pokémon originally found in the Kanto region, Omastar has also been featured in a number of events, as well as Raids and as a Shadow Pokémon.
-As a Rock and Water type, it takes half damage from Wing Attack and only a quarter of the damage from Moltres' Fire type attacks.
-You'll want your Omastar to know Rock Throw and Rock Slide for this Raid.
+Another fossil Pokémon originally found in the Kanto region, Omastar performs well against Moltres.
+It has also been featured in a number of events, as well as raids and as a Shadow Pokémon, so most players have had the chance to evolve and power up this prehistoric Pokémon.
+As a Rock and Water type, it resists Flying and Fire type damage and has no weaknesses Moltres can exploit.
+You'll want your Omastar to know Rock Throw and Rock Slide for this raid.

 Golem

-Although the original Kantonian Golem outperforms its Alolan counterpart by a touch, either Golem makes for a great counter to Moltres and both have been readily available.
-The Kanto Golem takes half damage from all of Moltres' attacks, while the Alolan takes half damage from Fire, quarter damage from Flying, and normal damage from Rock.
+Although the Alolan variant of Golem outperforms its Kantonian counterpart by a touch, either Golem makes for a great counter to Moltres and both have widespread availability.
+The Kanto Golem is a Rock and Ground type, so it resists all of Moltres's possible attacks.
+It's also even more common than its Alolan counterpart, having been in the game since day one, and it even benefits from Trade Evolution, leaving tons of candy for powering up.
 Regardless which Golem you bring, you'll want it to know Rock Throw and Stone Edge.

 Back ups?